Lebowski89/blog/content/roles.md

 ```

-In my case, I prefer letting Ansible docker modules handle networks / secrets / volumes, so they're listed as external at the bottom of the compose file, like so:
+In my case, I let ansible tasks handle docker networks / secrets / volumes, so they're listed as external at the bottom, like so:

 ```yaml